T98G/scientific-papers-finder/README.md

 so the user might want the limit the number of maximum publications to search for, as each publication corresponds to multiple requests

-# Do NOT close the Chrome windows opened by the script while it's running or it will crash

 ## Have Fun !